learn-co-curriculum/java-for-loops/README.md

 3. Establish that the value of `counter` should be incremented by one every time the loop is executed.

-If we revise our flowchart from before, we can fill it in to reflect this
+We can revise our flowchart from before to reflect this example:
-example:

 ![for-loop-example-flowchart](https://curriculum-content.s3.amazonaws.com/java-mod-1/for-loops/for-loop-example-flowchart.png)